froggyos/froggyos.github.io/versions/1.15/docs/froggyscript.md

     * `tr` - text color range
     * `br` - background color range
     * `ir` - italic range
-### Errors
+### Error
 Errors do not end the program early, follow with the `endprog` keyword to do so.
-#### Basic Error
+Severy is a number from `0` to `6`, with `0` being the least severe and `6` being the most severe.
+The text appears in the path section of the terminal line, and the message appears in the text section of the terminal line.
 ```
-error [error message]
+error [severity:N] [text:S] [message:S]

-error "this is an error message"
+error 0 , "error", "this is an error message"

 -- test program
-error "this is an error message"
+error 0 , "error", "this is an error message"
-str test = "hello world!"
+out "hello world!"
-out test
 endprog

 -- when ran
 C:/Home> st [program name]
-!!ERROR!! - this is an error message
+error - this is an error message
 hello world!
 C:/Home>
 ```